Please note:

 • The 6" by 9" hot plate uses 6504-022 element.

-• They are no longer available.
-You need a hot rod conversion kit.
+• Transformers are no longer available.
+You need a hot rod conversion kit, which will vary be the size of your machine.

-• They are no longer available.
-You need a hot rod conversion kit.
+• Replacement wires are no longer available.
+You need a hot rod conversion kit, which will vary be the size of your machine.